AlexJGood/swaggerton/README.md

 ## What is going to be shown?

-1. Adding swagger to a .net core Web API project
+1. Adding swagger to a .Net core Web API project
 2. "Decorating" the project to get good description in the swagger UI
 3. Generating client side Javascript from the swagger definition file

-## Adding swagger to your .net core Web API project
+## Adding Swagger to your .Net core Web API project

 This step is pretty simple.
 Add the Swashbuckle nuget package to your project.
 [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) is package that implements Swagger definition files for you and also provides a UI based off your swagger definition.